MurtoHilali/Interactome-VEP/docs/interactions.md

 ## TODO
 * The `extract_interaction_partners_{mint, biogrid}` functions use much of the same code, and can probably be combined.
-* Include a means of checking
+* Include a means of checking PDB for existing experimental model.